-I attended an AWS user group a few weeks ago, and many of the questions from the audience concerned caching and performance.
+I attended an AWS user group meeting some time ago, and many of the questions from the audience concerned caching and performance.
 In this post, I review the performance implications of using Lambda functions with any database-as-a-service (DBaaS) platform (such as MongoDB Atlas).
 Based on internal investigations, I offer a specific workaround available for Node.js Lambda functions.
 Note that other supported languages (such as Python) may only require implementing some parts of the workaround, as the underlying AWS containers may differ in their resource disposal requirements.
 I will specifically call out below which parts are required for any language and which ones are Node.js-specific.

 AWS Lambda is serverless, which means that it is essentially stateless.
 Well, almost.
 As stated in its developer documentation, AWS Lambda relies on a container technology to execute its functions.
 This has several implications:

 The first time your application invokes a Lambda function it will incur a penalty hit in latency – time that is necessary to bootstrap a new container that will run your Lambda code.
-The definition of "first time" is fuzzy, but word on the street is that you should expect a new container (i.e. a “first time” event) each time your Lambda function hasn’t been invoked for more than 5 minutes.
+The definition of "first time" is fuzzy, but word on the street is that you should expect a new container (i.e. a “first-time” event) each time your Lambda function hasn’t been invoked for more than 5 minutes.

 If your application makes subsequent calls to your Lambda function within 5 minutes, you can expect that the same container will be reused, thus saving some precious initialization time.
 Note that AWS makes no guarantee it will reuse the container (i.e. you might just get a new one), but experience shows that in many cases, it does manage to reuse existing containers.

 As mentioned in the How It Works page, any Node.js variable that is declared outside the handler method remains initialized across calls, as long as the same container is reused.